-South Crofty Mine Underground 9: To the South Crofty Miners it was more than a job, they took frequent wage cuts and worked longer hours to keep the mine working.
+South Crofty Mine Underground 9: To the South Crofty Miners it was more than a job.
+They took frequent wage cuts and worked longer hours to keep the mine working.
 It was a way of life to them and the living life blood of Cornwall.

 Lodes are often visualised as planar features.
 However in reality they flex and undulate along strike as well as down and up dip.
 A good crew is able to follow the lode contacts very closely and minimise dilution.
 The only real disadvantage of the technique is that relatively little ore is produced daily.
 Only the swell tonnage is taken until the stope is complete.
 At this point the whole stope panel can be drawn out and sent to the crusher.